jatinkartik/finalProject/README.md

 https://amazonclone-sp.herokuapp.com/

 ## Download Files 👇
-* Go to my GitHub repository: https://github.com/SushantPatial/Amazon-Clone
+* Go to my GitHub repository
 * Download zip or clone repository
 * Then open the folder in your IDE